 To add a live source to a playlist, click the "+" in one of the layers, and select a live source from the list.

-- 1. To create a new Playlist, click the "+" in one of the layers, and select Shots. - 2.
+To create a new Playlist, click the "+" in one of the layers, and select Shots.
 Select New Playlist Shot.
 Then click Add.

-The playlist shot icon displays a playlist badge, the playlist duration, and the playlist completion action.
+The playlist shot displays a playlist badge and the playlist duration.

 Adding Clips to a Playlist Shot